Plan International: Notable people

-Notable endorsers associated with Plan International include Jacqueline Kennedy, David Elliot, Beau Bridges, Dina Eastwood, Scott Bakula and Nicholas D. Kristof.
-In 2015, Mo'ne Davis teamed up with the brand M4D3 (Make A Difference Everyday) to design a line of sneakers for girls, with some of the proceeds going toward Plan International’s Because I Am a Girl campaign.
+Notable people who have been publicly associated with or have supported Plan International include Jacqueline Kennedy, David Elliot, Beau Bridges, Dina Eastwood, Scott Bakula and Nicholas D. Kristof.
+In 2015, Mo'ne Davis worked with the footwear brand M4D3 to design a line of sneakers, with a portion of the proceeds donated to Plan International’s Because I Am a Girl campaign.
 Suman Pokhrel worked for Plan International Nepal as an employee joining the organisation in 1998.

 Anil Kapoor, who starred in Danny Boyle's film Slumdog Millionaire, is an ambassador for Plan India.
 He donated his entire fee for the movie to the NGO's Universal Birth Registration campaign.
 Slumdog Millionaire stars Dev Patel and Freida Pinto were among the cast members who attended a screening of the film at Somerset House in London, where over £2,000 was raised for Plan’s work in Mumbai, the setting of the film.

 The organisation was featured in the 2002 film About Schmidt.